jiggzson/nerdamer/README.md

 Nerdamer
 ========

-As of version 0.5.0, the library is split into the core and add-ons which have to also be loaded.
+As of version 0.5.0, the library is split into the core and optional add-ons which can be loaded after the core has been loaded.

 Getting started with Nerdamer